-Amid the partial government shutdown, at least one critical service remains operational: NORAD’s Santa tracker.
+Amid the Covid pandemic, at least one critical service remains operational: NORAD’s Santa tracker.

 More than 1,500 military personnel and volunteers at an Air Force base in Colorado will be hard at work Christmas Eve, tracking Santa Claus and answering children’s calls.